N I G E L M A R S H P H O T O G R A P H Y

 A number of years on, photos of Helen have appeared on several dive magazine covers and in numerous dive articles written by Nigel.
 “I enjoy dive modeling, it provides a great challenge to get in the best position for the perfect shot, against currents, swell, cold water, bad visibility and of course the challenges of not scaring your subject away!”
 However, Helen is also a talented underwater photographer in her own right, and works with Nigel to produce diving articles on most of the destinations they visit.

-Helen’s love of the underwater environment has taken her to many wonderful places, including Indonesia, Timor Leste, Malaysia, India, Philippines, Vanuatu, Thailand, Fiji, New Zealand, Western Australia, South Australia, Tasmania, the Great Barrier Reef and many sites around Queensland and New South Wales.
+Helen’s love of the underwater environment has taken her to many wonderful places, including Indonesia, Timor Leste, Malaysia, India, Philippines, Vanuatu, Thailand, Fiji, New Zealand, Maldives, Egypt, Bahamas, Western Australia, South Australia, Tasmania, the Great Barrier Reef and many sites around Queensland and New South Wales.